-In 2023, Director Dr. Leftwich met with incoming graduate students to introduce the research document, describe its purpose as a tool to establish goals and expectations, guide research activities, and provide continuous feedback regarding research results.
+In 2024, Associate director Dr. Julia Kohanek met with incoming graduate students to introduce the research document, describe its purpose as a tool to establish goals and expectations, guide research activities, and provide continuous feedback regarding research results.
 Each section of the research document was discussed in detail.
-Dr. Leftwich met individually with each graduate student as they prepared their research document to provide feedback and guidance in completing the review as well as establishing and communicating their research direction.
+Dr. Kohanek provided feedback and guidance by email in completing the review as well as establishing and communicating their research direction.

-Research documents were received from 26 of 28 expected MS and PhD students in Spring 23, and 38 of 39 MS and PhD students in Fall 23.
+Research documents were received from 43 of 44 MS and PhD students in Spring 24, 39 of 40 MS and PhD students in Fall 24.